 When she dials in from her home-base in Bamako it is already afternoon.
 Fatoumata Diawara is dressed in colorful traditional kaftan and wearing her trademark eye makeup.
 The tiredness of her touring lifestyle weighs on her voice as she speaks, but when talking about her music there is an undeniable spark to her tone.
 “I got involved in the project about two years ago”, she says about Mali Magic.
 “To me it was important to be involved as a female songwriting.
 Most of the time those kinds of big projects belong to the men”.
-Amongst a wide range of artists across disciplines, Fatoumata’s Maliba shines as a more stripped back and acoustic version of the electric guitar driven work we are used to from the singer.
+Amongst a wide range of artists across disciplines, Fatoumata’s Maliba shines as a more stripped back and an acoustic version of the electric guitar driven work we are used to from the singer.

-“The way I composed the songs, they are simple and natural and based on guitar and voice. everything is real.
+“The way I composed the songs, they are simple and natural and based on guitar and voice.
+Everything is real.
 That was important to me because in our day music has become less organic and more electronic and poppy.
 It is very good for the spirit to listen to music that is not overproduced.”

 Where Time Moves Differently

 In the process of making the EP, the singer paused her tour for just one week to come back to Bamako, Mali’s capital to record all the songs in the short period of time.
 “The inspiration comes very fast when I am in my country”, Fatoumata says.
 “I have access to all the instruments here.
 On tour I just have the voice and the guitar, but I prefer recording at home where I can express myself.
 There is no time.
 Time moves differently here.
 It is more relaxing”.